-- Savelugu Municipal established one acre demonstration field in three communities (Tumahi, Moglaa and Nakpanzoo) solely for women farmers to increase their access to extension services, technology transfer and to promote adoption of - technology transfer and to promote adoption of best agronomical practices among women. - Nanumba North Municipal established a mechanization center and delivered 14 motorbikes to the department of agriculture to enhance extension service delivery, as part of DASGOP's request to support women in agriculture. - Bunkpurugu district assembly procured five tractors, which are helping increase women's timely access to traction services.
-The DASGOR timely access to traction services.
-The DASGOP engaged the assembly to share concerns about
+- Savelugu Municipal established one acre demonstration field in three communities (Tumahi, Moglaa and Nakpanzoo) solely for women farmers to increase their access to extension services, technology transfer and to promote adoption of best agronomical practices among women. - Nanumba North Municipal established a mechanization center and delivered 14 motorbikes to the department of agriculture to enhance extension service delivery, as part of DASGOP's request to support women in agriculture. - Bunkpurugu district assembly procured five tractors, which are helping increase women's timely access to traction services.
+The DASGOP engaged the assembly to share concerns about - engaged the assembly to share concerns about women farmers' limited access to traction services.
+The procurement of the tractors was the - result of those engagements.